osmc/osmc/package/mediacenter-skin-osmc/files/usr/share/kodi/addons/script.skinshortcuts/README.txt

 	</shortcut>
 </shortcuts

-If you want to provide a default which links to a playlist you include with your skin, then make sure the .shortcuts file uses the special protocol (e.g. special://skin/) as the URI to it.
+If you want to provide a default which links to a playlist you include with your skin, then make sure the .DATA.xml file uses the special protocol (e.g. special://skin/) as the URI to it.
 The script will replace this with a localised version, so that the playlist link will continue to work even if the user switches to another skin supporting skin shortcuts.

 Particularly when setting defaults for the main menu, you may wish to include the <defaultID> element.
 This will set the [groupname] of the submenu's .DATA.xml file. (e.g. defaultID of tvshows -> tvshows.DATA.xml).
 Please note, any defaultID must follow the standard rules - all lowercase, all english characters, no spaces.